rkgIITBh/data-structures.github.io/HTML/redBlackTrees.md

 0, and 1 represent red and black colors, respectively.
 The important characteristics of a red-black tree are as follows:

 - Order invariant: preserves ordering property of a BST
+- Color invariants
       - Node colors: nodes are either colored red or black
       - Blackroot and leaves: the root is always colored black, and all leaf nodes are colored black
-- Color invariant: no two consecutive nodes are colored red
+      - no two consecutive nodes are colored red
 - Height invariant: the number of black nodes on any path from the root of a leaf  is the same

 A newly inserted node is colored red.
 It may violate color invariant, i.e., two red-colored nodes may appear as parent-child in the tree after the insertion.